Create an Event Hub using the Azure CLI

 An Event Hub is an Azure resource, so your first step is to create a new hub in Azure and configure it to meet the specific requirements of your applications.

 What is an Azure Event Hub?

-An entity that sends data to the Event Hubs is called a publisher and an entity that reads data from the Event Hubs is called a consumer or a subscriber.
-Azure Event Hubs sits between these two entities to divide the production (from publisher) and consumption (to subscriber) of an event stream.
+An entity that sends data to the Event Hubs is called a publisher, and an entity that reads data from the Event Hubs is called a consumer or a subscriber.
+Azure Event Hubs sits between these two entities to divide the production (from the publisher) and consumption (to a subscriber) of an event stream.
 This decoupling helps to manage scenarios where the rate of event production is much higher than the consumption.
 The following illustration shows the role of an Event Hub.